- The subclavian approach is preferred for placement of central venous catheters (CVCs).

 Infraclavicular Subclavian Approach

-Prior to the insertion of an infraclavicular subclavian CVC, a small rolled-up towel should be placed between the shoulder blades to move the vascular structures to ...
+Prior to the insertion of an infraclavicular subclavian CVC, a small rolled-up towel should be placed between the shoulder blades to move the vascular structures ...